Cheadle Hulme: Education

-Most of the other schools in the area were established in the 1950s and 1960s, including Cheadle County Grammar School for Girls (built in 1956) which later became Margaret Danyers Sixth Form College, named after the same Danyers who was lady of the manor in the 14th century.
+Most of the other schools in the area were established in the 1950s and 1960s, including Cheadle County Grammar School for Girls, built in 1956, which later became Margaret Danyers Sixth Form College, named after the same Danyers who was lady of the manor in the 14th century.
 The site is now the Cheadle campus of Cheadle and Marple Sixth Form College.

-In addition to the college, there are nine primary schools, two secondary schools, Cheadle Hulme High School and St. James' Catholic High School, which opened in 1980, three private schools and one special school, Seashell Trust.
+There are nine primary schools, with two secondary schools: Cheadle Hulme High School and St. James' Catholic High School, which opened in 1980, In addition, three private schools and one special school, Seashell Trust are located in the area.